Graduate Program Comprehensive Exam Guidelines for Ph.D. Students

 When must I take it?

-Our department requires you to attempt the comprehensive exam within 12 months of entering the Ph.D. program, and we strongly recommend attempting it at the soonest available opportunity.
+Our department recommends attempting it at the soonest available opportunity once you are registered as a PhD student.
 This is to ensure that you have the basic grounding needed to continue with Ph.D. studies, while giving plenty of time for you to take the exam again if you don't succeed on the first attempt.
 (Although about 75% of students will pass on their first attempt, it is not uncommon to fail on the first try, and there is no penalty for taking the exam more than once.)
-We strongly encourage incoming Ph.D. students to take the exam at the earliest opportunity rather than waiting a year.

 If you do not pass a comprehensive exam during your first 12 months in the Ph.D. program, you are required attempt it again at least once before the end of your second year in the program.
 Under normal circumstances every student is expected to have either passed a comprehensive exam by the end of the 2nd year, or to have attempted to do so at least once in each year of study.
-We encourage you to attempt the exam more frequently than yearly, however, until you pass, as currently the exam is offered twice a year.
+We encourage you to attempt the exam as soon as possible, not waiting a full year, as currently the exam is offered twice a year.

 University rules require that any student who has not advanced to candidacy by the end of the third year in the Ph.D. program must withdraw, and cannot complete a degree.
 If you have not passed the comprehensive exam by the start of your third year of study, you are in danger---you should have a detailed discussion with your supervisory committee about your exam performance and about what steps you should take to better prepare for the exam.